-- Production, storage, transportation, distribution and sale of fuel. - Water, sanitation, electricity, gas. - Cleaning and solid waste collection services. - Funeral services. - Urban transport services. - Private security services provided by private security companies regulated by SUCAMEC. - Hotels and accommodation centers, only for complying with the established quarantine. - Media and call centers. - Employees in the public sector who provide necessary services to attend the actions related to the health emergency produced by COVID-19. - Any other activity of an analogous nature to those listed in the preceding paragraphs or that must be carried out by fortuitous event or force maieure. - Mining and other related activities, which includes: exploitation: mine closure benefit: construction of mining projects declared of national interest; transportation of minerals by non-electronic means; as well as transportation and storage of concentrates and processed mineral products. - All those complementary and related services that are necessary for the adequate provision of and access to the services detailed in this list.
+- Financial institutions, insurance and pensions, as well as complementary and related services that guarantee their proper functioning. - Production, storage, transportation, distribution and sale of fuel, - Water, sanitation, electricity, gas. - Cleaning and solid waste collection services. - Funeral services. - Urban transport services. - Private security services provided by private security companies regulated by SUCAMEC. - Hotels and accommodation centers, only for complying with the established guarantine. - Media and call centers. - Employees in the public sector who provide necessary services to attend the actions related to the health emergency produced by COVID-19. - Any other activity of an analogous nature to those listed in the preceding paragraphs or that must be carried out by fortuitous event or force maieure. - Mining and other related activities, which includes: exploitation; mine closure benefit; construction of mining projects declared of national interest; transportation of minerals by non-electronic means; as well as transportation and storage of concentrates and processed mineral products. - All those complementary and related services that are necessary for the adequate provision of and access to the services detailed in this list.